 Earlier this month, BEIS confirmed the new de-rating factors for batteries for the next four-year-ahead (T-4) capacity auction in February.
 Projects will split into eight different classes depending on their discharge duration.

 Batteries in the lowest class (30 minutes plus) will receive a de-rating factor of less than 18 per cent, while those with a discharge duration of over an hour will receive a de-rating factor of at least 36 per cent.
-Only batteries in the highest class (four and half hours plus) will keep their original 96 per cent de-rating factor.
+Only batteries in the highest class (four hours plus) will keep their original 96 per cent de-rating factor.

 Dave Holmes, managing director of Quarry Battery Company told Utility Week that despite being “labelled by some as a blow to the emergent UK energy storage sector”, the changes represent “a sensible and somewhat overdue measure”.